neerajkumar458/Travel-website/README.md

 - **Backend**: PHP
 - **Database**: MySQL
   # Usage
--1.
-Register or log in to access booking features.
+1: Register or log in to access booking features.
--2.Explore destinations, read about each location, and view available travel packages.
+2: Explore destinations, read about each location, and view available travel packages.
--3.Use the booking system to reserve packages and plan your trips.
+3: Use the booking system to reserve packages and plan your trips.